varnishcache/homepage/R1/source/releases/rel4.0.5.rst

 `Change log <https://github.com/varnishcache/varnish-cache/blob/4.0/doc/changes.rst>`_

 Varnish Cache 4.0.5 is a stability release for the 4.0 branch, released in spite of 4.0 being "end of life".
-See the separate announcement for full details.
+See :ref:`vsv00001` for details.

 All users of 4.0.x are recommended to upgrade to this version, and then to start working on an upgrade to 4.1 or 5.0.